 Bertrand Tavernier’s exquisite documentary avoids mere hagiography by looking to the films themselves.

 Part of the film’s charm derives from Tavernier’s recollections of the various theaters where he saw particular films and the circumstances of each screening.
 He rattles off the names of movie theaters with an intensity that begets a mythology unto its own, just as the Cinémathèque Française would become synonymous with the French New Wave.
-In a typical aside, Tavernier recalls an exchange with Quentin Tarantino, who marveled that Tavernier had gotten to frequent a theater named Far West.
+In a typical aside, Tavernier recalls an exchange with Quentin Tarantino, who marveled that Tavernier frequented a theater named Far West.
 These sorts of tidbits are frequent, but by and large, the film remains tethered to a rigorous discussion of artists.
 In a fascinating sequence, Tavernier looks at the use of music across a number of films, including Robert Bresson’s A Man Escaped and Louis Malle’s Elevator to the Gallows, to note how his own edification as a filmmaker was informed by realizing that classical music and jazz could both be inventively used in the making of a contemporary film.

 While the scope of My Journey Through French Cinema necessarily sounds elementary or survey-based, Tavernier pitches names and insights quickly enough to keep from falling into summaries of dates and glosses of entire bodies of work.
 Take the prolonged section devoted to Jean Gabin: Although Tavernier hits the necessary pre-war highlights such as Grand Illusion and Le Jour Se Lève, he’s more taken with Gabin after the war in La Marie du Port and Touchez Pas au Grisbi, when the actor’s career was upset by the turmoil of his own ego.
 Nevertheless, Tavernier remains nothing but loving toward the graying actor, whose on-camera presence reveals an aging talent who’s bitter toward both the French industry and Hollywood as well as himself.